 Blue Lagoon Villas a charming seaside hideaway, nestled next to the famous Blue Lagoon is the perfect spot to recover from the stress of everyday life.

-Huntress Marina provides all the gear needed for a full or half day of fishing or snorkelling.
+Huntress Marina provides all the gear needed for a full or half day of fishing or snorkeling.

 Frenchman’s Cove was once the most exclusive resort in the world and is still one of the most spectacular beaches.

-St Gerorge’s Village in Port Antonio, is a shopping Mall with a difference.
-Intriguingly and tastefully designed in the style of a medieval castle, it will have you looking around for knights in shining armour instead of shopping bargains.
+St George’s Village in Port Antonio, is a shopping Mall with a difference.
+Intriguingly and tastefully designed in the style of a medieval castle, it will have you looking around for knights in shining armor instead of shopping bargains.